 Surveillance of transfusion transmitted infection (TTI)

-PHE operates a surveillance system to collect information about infections suspected to have been transmitted by transfusion.
-This forms part of serious hazards of transfusion (SHOT), the UK’s professionally-led haemovigilance scheme.
+UKHSA operates a surveillance system to collect information about infections suspected to have been transmitted by transfusion.
+This forms part of SHOT, the UK’s professionally-led hemovigilance scheme.

 Any possible incident of infection due to transfusion should be reported by the hospital where the transfusion took place, to the local blood centre.
-Each case reported is fully investigated to identify the infection and to confirm, or refute, that the blood transfusion may have been infectious.
+Each case reported is fully investigated to identify the infection and to confirm, or refute, that the blood transfusion may have been the source of infection.
 After the investigations are closed, reported incidents are classified as a TTI according to the definition specified below.

-Blood centres in Scotland report all incidents to the Scottish National Blood Transfusion Service, and the details and conclusion of each case are then provided to the NHSBT / PHE epidemiology unit.
+Blood centres in Scotland report all incidents to the Scottish National Blood Transfusion Service, and the details and conclusion of each case are then provided to the NHSBT and UKHSA epidemiology unit.

 A report of an infection suspected to be due to transfusion is classified as a TTI if the following criteria are met at the end of the investigation:

 - the recipient had evidence of infection following transfusion of blood components and there was no evidence of infection prior to transfusion and no evidence of an alternative source of infection